datacite/metadata-reports/preprints/index.md

 As the DataCite metadata field resourceType is a free-text field (so not based on controlled vocabulary), the reliability of these data is dependent on term usage across organizations and the consistency of term use within organizations.

-The data and results are shown here, as follows:
+The data and results are shown here.
+Data collection was done on May 17-18, 2018.

 Install the required packages (see [here](https://github.com/ropensci/rdatacite) for more information).